Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Capacitance Measurements in the Experiment Using a Micromechanical Torsional Oscillator

-Capacitance measurements were performed using a capacitance bridge.
+Capacitance measurements were performed with a {AH2700A} Capacitance Bridge at 10 kHz in the bridge ba\-lance mode (i.e. the capacitance to be measured was ba\-lanced against calibrated capacitances in the bridge to provide a nearly-null output).
+The AC voltage between the sphere and the MTO was maintained at 30 mV, and each measurement was performed over a 0.1 Hz bandwidth.
 The MTO, as well as the surrounding metallic structures in the system, were kept at the same potential, while the potential of the sphere-fiber assembly was varied sinusoidally at a frequency $f \simeq 10\,$kHz, much larger than the resonant frequency of the MTO.
 Under these conditions, the oscillator is stationary, and the capacitance can be obtained directly.
 The total capacitance of the system $C^{\rm tot}$ is found as $C^{\rm tot}(d)=C(d) + C^{\rm p}(d)$, where $C^{\rm p}(d)$ is the parasitic capacitance, determined mainly by the capacitance between wires, and the capacitance between the fiber and the platform (the capacitance between the sphere-fiber assembly and the rest of the system is negligible).
 While the capacitance between wires is independent of separation, the capacitance between the end of the fiber and the platform is a function of their separation.
 Altogether, 351 measurements of the capacitance $C_i^{\rm tot}$ have been performed within the separation region from 500.5\,nm to 4000.2\,nm.
-Absolute separations $d_i$ were measured with an absolute error $\Delta d=0.6\,$nm as described in Ref.~\cite{15} (see also Ref.~\cite{4} for details).
+Absolute separations $d_i$ were measured\cite{10,21,22} with an absolute error $\Delta d=0.6\,$nm.
 Within the separation region of capacitance measurements $\Delta d\ll d_i$ holds.
 Because of this, the error in the measurement of absolute separations does not play any role and can be neglected in the fit performed below.
 The error of capacitance measurements in this experiment $\sigma_i\equiv\sigma=2\times 10^{-4}\,$pF does not depend on separation.